Menu:

 -- An exposure to advanced topics from the field of artificial intelligence.
 Example topics include machine learning, evolutionary computation, natural language processing, and cognitive science.

-CS425 - Computer Graphics - Fall 2005
+CS 425 - Computer Graphics - Fall 2005

 4 credits